SekmSet/EXPRESS-SPOTILIKE/readme.md

 Set your variables

+### Database

-Create your database and use the dump script to generate your database in SQL, `server/data/db/dump.sql`
+Create your database and run the script to generate your database in SQL console `server/data/db/dump.sql`

 ## 🚀 Launch Spotilike Server